Horse prices have skyrocketed in 2023, with some experts even comparing the rise to that of real estate prices.

 Recent data shows prices have risen by more than 30% since the beginning of the pandemic.
 The current average yearly cost of owning a horse is $4000 to $6,000.

-New and current equestrians alike all have the same question, what has made horse ownership so expensive in 2022?
+New and current equestrians alike all have the same question, what has made horse ownership so expensive right now?

 Horses have become quite popular in recent years.
 Read on to learn more about horse breeds and how to go about buying your first horse.

 How Much Does It Cost to Buy a Horse?